liu309726606/liuchang/README.md

 ### ./www.php (the facade file of the Application)
 * Demo: ./www.php?router=http (Cube Framework Application will find the router config from the package.json)

+### fast and simple!
+* You do not need to write code in the import file, simply by modifying the configuration file and the logic code to complete what you want!